-These exams test problem solving and communication skills.
-In addition, GAMSAT examines reasoning in biological and physical sciences.
-Candidates would need to study science independently in order to do well in this section of GAMSAT.
+These exams test problem solving, data analysis and communication skills.
+In addition, the GAMSAT examines reasoning in biological and physical sciences.
+Candidates would need to study science independently in order to do well in this section.

 Through your personal statement and during your interview, you should also show admissions tutors your awareness of the qualities required to be a good doctor.
 These are: